Chinese American women's suffrage in Oregon

+Chinese American women's suffrage in Oregon details the struggle for voting rights undertaken by ethnically Chinese women in the American state of Oregon.
+In Oregon, Chinese women faced a sort of double legal discrimination as women's suffrage was not legalized in Oregon until 1912 and an anti-Chinese constitutional amendment remained in effect in the state until 1927.

 Initial phase

 In 1912, in response to the suffrage movements in China, the United States, and the Pacific Northwest, Chinese American women in Portland, Oregon, established an equal suffrage society with S. K. Chan as its president.
 They were responsible for mobilizing Portland's Chinese neighborhoods during Oregon's suffrage movement.
 At the time, however, Chinese immigrants were not allowed to become naturalized citizens and were intentionally denied the right of suffrage in the Oregon Constitution.

 1912 and S. K. Chan

+Chinese American suffrage activists in Portland, including S. K. Chan, after the La Reine Helen Baker banquet in 1912.

 On April 11, 1912, seven Portland Chinese women, among them S. K. Chan, attended a banquet in honor of La Reine Helen Baker at the Portland Hotel as part of 150 equal suffrage workers.
 As noted in a news article from the Oregonian published on April 12, 1912, "The presence of the Chinese women at a banquet with white women is unique."
 Chan gave a notable speech that was translated by her daughter Bertie during the course of the dinner.